 It is not so much the temple itself that is worth the detour, even if it is a beautiful representative of the architecture and the finesse of the Lanna style.
 Literally, the name means "temple of the reclining Buddha" because, you guessed it, it houses a 9m statue in this position.

-But if I mention it here, it is to evoke its market, which is associated with the temple.
-Indeed, this night market, which takes place on Saturday evenings only, is locally called "Kad Phra Non" in reference to the name of the temple, located along the street where the event takes place.
-The opportunity to soak up a local atmosphere off the beaten track.
+But the reason I mention it here is to talk about its market, which is associated with the temple.
+This night market, held only on Saturday evenings, is locally called "Kad Phra Non," a reference to the temple located along the street where the event takes place.
+It's a chance to soak up a local atmosphere off the beaten path.

 Wat Phra That Cho Hae

-Probably the most religiously important temple in the region, and it is also a temple of royal status, the What Phra That Cho Search is located east on a hill outside the city.
-Its chedi principal of 33 m The tall building dates back to 1337, although its current form is the result of successive extensions and renovations.
+Probably the most important temple from a religious point of view in the region, and also a temple of royal status, Wat Phra That Cho Hae is located to the east on a hill outside the city.
+Its main chedi, 33 m high, is said to date back to 1337, although its current form is the result of successive expansions and renovations.

 It is said to contain a hair of the Buddha as well as a piece of elbow bone.
 It was Phaya Lithai, king of Sukhothai who controlled the region at the time, who ordered the construction of the building to enshrine the sacred relic.

-The chedi follows the so-called Chiang Saen style, namely a square base when the overall shape is octagonal.
-Next to it is the Viharn, a main building in the shape of a crescent and surrounded by a cloister under which we find the classic statues of Buddha.
+The chedi is in the Chiang Saen style, with a square base and an overall octagonal shape.
+Next to it is the Viharn, the main building in the shape of a cross, surrounded by a cloister beneath which are the traditional Buddha statues.

-Dance The building is enthroned with the main Buddha image, which seems very small compared to the height of the ceiling of the place, which is very colorful.
+The main Buddha image sits enthroned in the building, appearing quite small compared to the high ceilings of the place, which is very colourful.

 Wat Phra That Suthon Mongkhon Khiri

-Le Wat Phra That Suthon Mongkhon Khiri is of recent construction since it dates back to 1977.
-It is intended as a memorial to the memory of soldiers who disappeared in combat (however, which soldiers from which combat, I don't know more).
+Wat Phra That Suthon Mongkhon Khiri is of recent construction, dating back to 1977.
+It is intended as a memorial to the memory of soldiers who died in combat (however, which soldiers from which battle, I don't know more).

 This temple is located outside the city, closer to the town of Den Chai (where the Bangkok – Chiang Mai train passes), along the main road 101 connecting Phrae to Lampang.